Sakurajima: Recent activity

+2009

 On March 10, 2009, Sakurajima erupted, sending debris up to 2 km.
 An eruption had been expected following a series of smaller explosions over the weekend.
 It is not thought there was any damage caused.

+2010

 An eruption occurred from the Minami-dake summit crater at 5:38 on Sunday, August 9, 2010, sending debris up to 5000 m (16,000 ft).

+2011 2012

 In 2011 and 2012, Sakurajima experienced several significant eruptions; volcanic activity continued into 2013.

-Photographer Martin Rietze captured a rare picture of lightning within the ash plume in January 2013 during a magma ejection, which was a NASA astronomy pic of the day in March 2013.
+2013

 On August 18, 2013, the volcano erupted from Showa crater and produced its highest recorded plume of ash since 2006, rising 5,000 metres high and causing darkness and significant ash falls on the central part of Kagoshima city.
 The eruption occurred at 16:31 and was the 500th eruption of the year.

+2015

 In August 2015, Japan's meteorological agency issued a level 4 emergency warning, which urges residents to prepare to evacuate.

 Scientists warned that a major eruption could soon take place at the volcano; it eventually did erupt around 20:00 on February 5, 2016.

+2016

 After a long pause of eruptions at the vent, the eruptions abruptly stopped there and returned to the Showa crater, on April 4, 2016, some 8–9 days preceding major earthquakes on the Median Tectonic Line near Kumamoto, Japan.
 Then, three months later, on July 26, it spewed volcanic ash 5000 m into the air.

+2020

 On October 3, 2020, at 07:35 UTC, the volcano erupted once again, this time from the Aira caldera.
 A volcanic ash advisory for aviation was issued by the Volcanic Ash Advisory Center Tokyo (VAAC) at 07:43 UTC, showing the ash cloud to be stationary and reaching FL100 (10,000 feet).